-61 whom a successful result cannot be expected from dental care provided under local anesthesia 62 because of a physical, intellectual, or other medically compromising condition of the individual and 63 for whom a superior result can be expected from dental care provided under general anesthesia.
-64 (B) A child who is 12 years of age or younger with documented phobias or with 65 documented mental illness and with dental needs of such magnitude that treatment should not be delayed or deferred and for whom lack of treatment can be expected to result in infection, loss of 66 67 teeth, or other increased oral or dental morbidity and for whom a successful result cannot be 68 expected from dental care provided under local anesthesia because of such condition and for 69 whom a superior result can be expected from dental care provided under general anesthesia.
+64 whom a successful result cannot be expected from dental care provided under local anesthesia 65 because of a physical, intellectual, or other medically compromising condition of the individual and for whom a superior result can be expected from dental care provided under general anesthesia.
+66 67 (B) A child who is 12 years of age or younger with documented phobias or with 68 documented mental illness and with dental needs of such magnitude that treatment should not be 69 delayed or deferred and for whom lack of treatment can be expected to result in infection, loss of 70 teeth, or other increased oral or dental morbidity and for whom a successful result cannot be 71 expected from dental care provided under local anesthesia because of such condition and for 72 whom a superior result can be expected from dental care provided under general anesthesia.

-70 (8) (A) Any plan issued or renewed on or after January 1, 2012, shall include coverage for 71 diagnosis, evaluation, and treatment of autism spectrum disorder in individuals ages 18 months to 72 18 years.
-To be eligible for coverage and benefits under this subdivision, the individual must be 73 diagnosed with autism spectrum disorder at age eight or younger.
-Such plan shall provide 74 coverage for treatments that are medically necessary and ordered or prescribed by a licensed 75 physician or licensed psychologist and in accordance with a treatment plan developed from a 76 comprehensive evaluation by a certified behavior analyst for an individual diagnosed with autism 77 spectrum disorder.
+(8) (A) All plans shall include coverage for diagnosis, evaluation, and treatment of autism spectrum disorder in individuals ages 18 months to 18 years.
+To be eligible for coverage and benefits under this subdivision, the individual must be diagnosed with autism spectrum disorder at age eight or younger.
+Such plan shall provide coverage for treatments that are medically necessary and ordered or prescribed by a licensed physician or licensed psychologist and in accordance with a treatment plan developed from a comprehensive evaluation by a certified behavior analyst for an individual diagnosed with autism spectrum disorder.

-78 (B) The coverage shall include, but not be limited to, applied behavior analysis which shall 79 be provided or supervised by a certified behavior analyst.
-The annual maximum benefit for applied 80 behavior analysis required by this subdivision shall be in an amount not to exceed \$30,000 81 \$90,000 per individual for three consecutive years from the date treatment commences.
-At the 82 conclusion of the third year, coverage for applied behavior analysis required by this subdivision 83 shall be in an amount not to exceed \$2,000 \$6,000 per month, until the individual reaches 18 years 84 of age, as long as the treatment is medically necessary and in accordance with a treatment plan 85 developed by a certified behavior analyst pursuant to a comprehensive evaluation or reevaluation 86 of the individual.
-This subdivision does not limit, replace, or affect any obligation to provide services to an individual under the Individuals with Disabilities Education Act, 20 U.S.C. §1400 et seq., as amended from time to time, or other publicly funded programs.
+80 (B) The coverage shall include, but not be limited to, applied behavior analysis which shall 81 be provided or supervised by a certified behavior analyst.
+The annual maximum benefit for applied 82 behavior analysis required by this subdivision shall be in an amount not to exceed \$90,000 per 83 individual for three consecutive years from the date treatment commences.
+At the conclusion of 84 the third year, coverage for applied behavior analysis required by this subdivision shall be in an 85 amount not to exceed \$6,000 per month, until the individual reaches 18 years of age, as long as 86 the treatment is medically necessary and in accordance with a treatment plan developed by a 87 certified behavior analyst pursuant to a comprehensive evaluation or reevaluation of the 88 individual.
+This subdivision does not limit, replace, or affect any obligation to provide services to an 89 individual under the Individuals with Disabilities Education Act, 20 U. S. C. §1400 et seq., as amended from time to time, or other publicly funded programs.
 Nothing in this subdivision requires reimbursement for services provided by public school personnel.

-90 (C) The certified behavior analyst shall file progress reports with the agency semiannually.
-91 In order for treatment to continue, the agency must receive objective evidence or a clinically 92 supportable statement of expectation that:
+92 (C) The certified behavior analyst shall file progress reports with the agency semiannually.
+93 In order for treatment to continue, the agency must receive objective evidence or a clinically 94 supportable statement of expectation that:

-93 (i) The individual's condition is improving in response to treatment;
+95 (i) The individual's condition is improving in response to treatment;

-94 (ii) A maximum improvement is yet to be attained; and
+96 (ii) A maximum improvement is yet to be attained; and

-95 (iii) There is an expectation that the anticipated improvement is attainable in a reasonable96 and generally predictable period of time.
+97 (iii) There is an expectation that the anticipated improvement is attainable in a reasonable98 and generally predictable period of time.